What is the Statute of Limitations in Arizona

 Any individual who suspects they may have suffered an injury due to negligence or reckless act of another should immediately consult a personal injury attorney due to the critical importance of filing a lawsuit before the applicable statute of limitations expires.

 If you or a family member has suffered an injury, contact a lawyer as soon as possible to protect your rights.
-A lawyer can explain how that statute of limitations will apply to your case, as well as how their firm can help.
-Protect your rights today.
-Do not risk losing your compensation.
+A personal injury lawyer from Gallagher & Kennedy can explain how that statute of limitations will apply to your case, as well as how their firm can help.
+Contact us today for your free consultation and protect your rights.